What are snails?

 Common questions

-If you keep your plants indoors all year round, slugs and snails shouldn’t be a problem for you.
-However, if you have plants outside at any point, you run the risk of getting them on your plant or bringing them in on the pot.
+If you keep your plants indoors all year round, slugs and snails shouldn’t be a problem for you in the long run. some slugs or snails might hitchhike with a pot, but won't reproduce well in regular indoor conditions.
+If you have plants outside at any point, you also run the risk of getting them on your plant or bringing them in on the pot.
 Because they’re not picky about what types of plants they feed on, it’s a good idea to keep an eye on all of your outdoor plants for damage.

 What do they look like?